jinghuazhao/software-notes/README.md

 ## System setup

 It is relevant to have knowledge in GNU parallel and sge.
-A broad coverage is also available from GWAS-2017 repository, i.e., [vdi.md](https://github.com/jinghuazhao/GDCT/blob/master/vdi.md) now with the [GDCT repository](https://github.com/jinghuazhao/GDCT).
+A broad coverage is also available from [vdi.md](https://github.com/jinghuazhao/GDCT/blob/master/vdi.md) of the removed GWAS-2017 repository now listed in [GDCT repository](https://github.com/jinghuazhao/GDCT).

 ## An extensible list of applications